-The raw data file is printed and 100% of the raw data is checked against the original data by the Analytical QA Officer or designee.
-Any errors found are corrected on the raw data printout and on the data entry sheets.
+The raw data entry file is checked 100% against the original laboratory reports by the Analytical QA Officer or designee.
+Any errors found are corrected in the raw data entry sheets.
 If no errors are found, the station checked is marked "OK."
 The process is continued until no errors are found in the check.
-After the raw data are checked, each sheet is marked with the date the check was completed and the initials of the Analytical QA Officer or designee.
-The raw data printout used for error checking is saved and filed with the data entry sheets.
-Any errors in the raw data file are corrected, and the establishment program is rerun.
+After the raw data are checked, each spreadsheet is marked with the date the check was completed and the initials of the Analytical QA Officer or designee.
+The raw data files used for error checking are saved and filed.